Dloranger/NanoHats/README.md

 NANOHAT
 =======

-NANOHAT for the NanoPi DUO/NEO/NEO2/NEOPLUS2: an open source platform for connecting BakeBit Sensors & NANOHATHUB / NANOHATOLED / NANOHATHOTOR.
+NANOHAT for the NanoPi DUO/NEO/NEO2/NEOPLUS2: an open source platform for connecting BakeBit Sensors & NANOHATHUB / NANOHATOLED / NANOHATMOTOR.

 ## License

 The MIT License (MIT)

-NANOHAT for the NanoPi DUO/NEO/NEO2/NEOPLUS2: an open source platform for connecting BakeBit Sensors & NANOHATHUB / NANOHATOLED / NANOHATHOTOR.
+NANOHAT for the NanoPi DUO/NEO/NEO2/NEOPLUS2: an open source platform for connecting BakeBit Sensors & NANOHATHUB / NANOHATOLED / NANOHATMOTOR.
 Copyright (C) 2017 FriendlyARM / Richard Neese <r.neese@gmail.com>

 Permission is hereby granted, free of charge, to any person obtaining a copy